emrgnt-cmplxty/fermi/docs/docs/3.tutorials/examples/coin-flip.md

 ---

 ## Interacting With the Counter
-Go ahead and log in with your Axion account.
+Go ahead and log in with your Fermi account.
 If you don't have one, you can create one on the fly.
 Once logged in, use the `tails` and `heads` buttons to try to guess the next coin flip outcome.

 ![img](/docs/assets/examples/coin-flip.png)
 *Frontend of the Game*